9 Weird Reasons Your Pee Smells Funny

 You douche too much

 The only thing you should be using to cleanse your vaginal area is water.
 Douching with fluids or chemicals will kill the good bacteria and allow bad bacteria to move in instead.
 “The vagina, the urine, a lot of your body is supposed to have a certain type of acidity,” says Dr. Brant.
 “If you mess with the acidity, things don’t work out very well.”
 The lesson here is to just leave your vagina alone.
 Your vagina and nose will thank you.
-Check out these 13 things your bladder wants you to know.
+Make sure you steer clear of douching and 13 other things your bladder wants you to know.